opencog/opencog/opencog/nlp/learn/README.md

 6) Once the above has finished loading, the parse script can be started.
    In one of the unused unbyob windows, (navigate with F3, F4) run:
    ```
-      ./text-process.sh mst lang
+      ./text-process.sh mst en
    ```
-   Remember to change the variable lang to the respective language.
+   Remember to change 'en' to the respective language if it applies.
 Wait a few days for data to accumulate.
 Once again, if the above command shows the error
    > nc: invalid option -- 'N'